BJP dispensation in UP a govt of scams: Akhilesh Yadav over alleged AYUSH admission scam | Education

 BJP dispensation in UP a govt of scams: Akhilesh Yadav over alleged AYUSH admission scam

-Samajwadi Party president Akhilesh Yadav on Friday said termed the BJP dispensation in Uttar Pradesh a government of scams and claimed its business of lies is beginning to get exposed.In a statement, he alleged fraud was going on in the state in admission to AYUSH courses in government and private colleges and the BJP government remained ignorant.Hundreds of students were admitted to Ayurveda, Unani and Homeopathy colleges without appearing in NEET 2021.
+Samajwadi Party president Akhilesh Yadav has dubbed the BJP dispensation in Uttar Pradesh a government of scams and claimed its business of lies is beginning to get exposed.In a statement, he alleged that fraud was going on in the state in admission to AYUSH courses in government and private colleges and the BJP government remained ignorant.Hundreds of students were admitted to Ayurveda, Unani and Homeopathy colleges without appearing in NEET 2021.

 - Country: